 Step 1: Clean the control panel with a damp cloth.

 Step 2: Does the water hose on your washing machine have a filter?
 If so, remember to clean it out once or twice a year.
 To do so, soak the filter in water until it is clean (make sure the threaded connector is also submerged).
 Then allow the filter to dry completely in a shaded area.

 Step 3: Clean the dispensers.
 Rinse the inserts in warm water to remove traces of accumulated detergent and other laundry products.
 Then clean the recess with a toothbrush to remove residue.
-Finally, give the interior a wipe down with a damp cloth to remove any larger deposits that may be there.
+Finally, give the interior a wipe down with a damp cloth to remove any larger deposits.

 Maintenance tips: Clean the outside of stainless steel machines using stainless steel cleaner, vinegar, or Windex.
 When you clean stainless steel, it’s best to go with the grain.
 You can also use a little bit of rubbing alcohol to dissolve oily fingerprints, per Better Homes and Gardens.
 Also, if you have a shiny metallic finish on your washer’s exterior door, you can clean that surface using a small amount of Cerama Bryte and a clean, damp, non-abrasive cloth, per the recommendation of Samsung.